Skip to content

 Beinn Dhorain — common questions

-How hard is Beinn Dhorain?
+How difficult is Beinn Dhorain?

-Where do I park for Beinn Dhorain?
+Where should I park to climb Beinn Dhorain?

-When is the best time to climb Beinn Dhorain?
+When should I climb Beinn Dhorain?

 The standard good-weather months for Beinn Dhorain are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.